 4. Discussion

 The herbaceous composition of the selected tree crop and forest tree plantations in Ibadan showed that the dominant weed families were Asteraceae, Fabaceae and Poaceae.
 This corroborates the report of Olayinka et al. (2022) that Fabaceae, Euphorbiaceae, Asteraceae and Poaceae were the prevalent weed families in monocropping plantations of University of Ilorin.
-Also, According to Chafic et al. (2013), Asteraceae, Poaceae, and Fabaceae were the three most common weed groups in 150 citrus orchards in North-Eastern Morocco.
-Furthermore, in a study of weeds in some economic orchard trees in Aljouf, Saudi Arabia, it was observed that the highest number of species enumerated belongs to the Poaceae and Asteraceae family (Alhaithloul, 2019).
+Also, according to Chafic et al. (2013), Asteraceae, Poaceae, and Fabaceae were the three most common weed groups in 150 citrus orchards in North-Eastern Morocco.
+Furthermore, in a study of weeds in some economic orchard trees in Aljouf, Saudi Arabia, it was observed that the highest number of species enumerated belonged to the Poaceae and Asteraceae family (Alhaithloul, 2019).
 Oluwatobi and Olorunmaiye (2021), also observed that the most common weeds in an oil palm plantation in Nigeria's rainforest zone belonged to the Poaceae and Asteraceae families.

 Furthermore, the prevalence of these families in the plantations can be linked to their ubiquitous nature.
 The Asteraceae family, which includes more than 1600 genera and 25,000 species globally, is one of the largest flowering plant groups (Rolnik and Olas, 2021) and is dispersed worldwide, with the exception of Antarctica (Funk et al., 2005).
 According to Ahmad et al. (2016), the Fabaceae family has about 19,400 species and is the third most common group of flowering plants worldwide.
-The Poaceae family make up roughly 20% of the land on the world and are the most successful Angiosperms which thrive in every temperature and habitat (Majeed et al., 2022)
+The Poaceae family makes up roughly 20% of the land in the world and are the most successful Angiosperms which thrive in every temperature and habitat (Majeed et al., 2022)

 The relative importance values of herbaceous flora at the selected tree crop and forest tree plantations showed the prevalence of some invasive weed species like Tithonia diversifolia, Alternanthera brasilliana, Andropogon tectorum and Chromolaena odorata.
 This attests to the earlier report of Borokini (2011) that 25 invasive plant species were discovered in the field gene bank of the National Centre for Genetic Resources and Biotechnology in Ibadan.
 It also corroborates the findings of Essandoh et al. (2011) that C. odorata was the most prevalent weed species in an Oil Plam Plantation in Ghana and observation of Awodoyin et al., (2013) that C. odorata, that is the first invasive weed species in Nigerian fields is still present across Oyo State.